jonahbeckford/dk/README.md

     Uri.of_string {|https://jigsaw.w3.org/HTTP/h-content-md5.html|}
   " -O ReleaseSmall Exe

 ...
-YOU: Your software does downloads for setup.
+THIS EXAMPLE: `dk` will install a scripting environment, download ... development kits on-demand for different platforms, and do a ... cross-compile.
+It *takes time* to download massive development kits.
 ...
-EXAMPLE: `dk` will install a scripting environment and download ... development kits on-demand for different platforms.

-# YOU: Give your users the results they want ...
+You (and your user) will do something else in another window, but as ... long as you don't have to type anything, you'll probably stick around!
+... ⟳ ⟳ ⟳ software installed automatically ⟳ ⟳ ⟳
+... ⟳ ⟳ ⟳         example executed         ⟳ ⟳ ⟳

-# EXAMPLE: The `dk` scripting environment makes standalone executables.
+# THIS EXAMPLE: `dk` scripting makes standalone executables.
+# IN GENERAL: Your users get the results they want ...
 target/ZzZz_Zz.Adhoc-android_arm32v7a:   ELF 32-bit LSB pie executabl...
 target/ZzZz_Zz.Adhoc-android_arm64v8a:   ELF 64-bit LSB pie executabl...
 target/ZzZz_Zz.Adhoc-android_x86_64:     ELF 64-bit LSB pie executabl...